avi-perl/DB_Explorer/README.md

 # DB Explorer

-A commandline tool for exploring a database from the commandline.
+A command-line tool for exploring a database from the command-line.

+**This project is not ready, but its public because I need it 😉**

 ## Getting Started
 ### Install